Justia Lawyer Rating

 What is a “Drug” DUI?

-“Driving” a “Vehicle” in a California DUI
+“Driving” a “Vehicle” in Drug-Impaired Driving Cases

 Penalties for a Drugged Driving Conviction in California